 While personal safety is a minimum, there are also several safety features that will prevent your equipment from being damaged.
 This controller performs the proper three-stage charge required by lead acid batteries.
 It provides bulk charge (up to 80% of the batteries capacity,) float charge (the final 20% of the capacity,) and an equalization charge, which is used to balance your batteries cells and extend the life.
 If you are purchasing batteries with a warranty, using a charge controller that doesn’t have this feature will void your warranty.

-The Mohoo 20A is a PWM charge controller, which stands for pulse width modulation.
+The GHB 20A is a PWM charge controller, which stands for pulse width modulation.
 During bright sunlight, your solar panels are producing a very high voltage.
-This controller properly steps the voltage down to reach the charge level required by your batteries.
+Similar to a PWM fan hub, this controller properly steps the voltage down to reach the charge level required by your batteries.
 This is not the most efficient controller on the market, but it’s more than adequate for smaller systems.
 The main issue is the display.
 It draws about 0.5A at 12V while running.
 For a 240 Amp Hour system (typical two battery installation) you’re losing about 5% of your daily capacity to run the display.
 For us, we found that the ability to know how much charge we had left was a fair trade off for a small amount of power.
 But if you’re trying to squeeze every last drop of power out of your system, this isn’t the one we’d recommend.

 Renogy has made a name for themselves a manufacturers of high quality solar equipment.
 They were one of the first to the consumer market with the latest batch of high efficiency monocrystalline panels, and consumers consistently turn to them when they’re looking for efficiency.